paxperscientiam/generate-phaser3-filepack/readme.md

 ## Notes
 This script does NOT write anything to file; it's up to you to do so.

-Is you set a "hint", it's assumed accurate.
+If you set a "hint", it's assumed accurate.